How to Become a Shoe Designer: 10 Steps

 There are many drawing programs you can use.
 Adobe Illustrator is easy to learn and is a great tool for refining and detailing your designs.
 While Illustrator is not a 3D CAD program, it’s still critical for you to master.
 If you are an engineer, use 3D modeling software.
 As a designer, you should start with Adobe Illustrator for drawing shoes.

-6. Study the classics:
+6. Study the classic sneakers:

 Study the classics.
 Not the masterworks of Italian painters but classic shoes.
 Learn the modern history of shoes.
 There are many good books out there.
 Get to know the classic silhouettes from the big brands.
 Don’t be afraid to stand on the shoulders of the shoe giants!
 Study fashion shoes, sports shoes, and brown shoes.
 All of these types have unique shoemaking lessons!

-7. Fill your mind with great design:
+7. Fill your mind with great designs:

 To be a great shoe designer you need to look well beyond shoes.
 There is a multitude of great industrial design out there.
 Fill your mind with images – Ferrari, Prada, Frank Gehry, Philippe Starck, Apple, Porsche, etc. There are many websites where you can see brilliant modern designs for products aside from shoes.
 Fill up your brain, and let your eyes drink up this design stew.